Kiwi in California wildfires: Jody Brettkelly wonders what will come next

 "You can't go out because the air is terrible; most people are sick of Zoom; the news is terrible and the bottom line is Trump could win again - terrifying.
 The people that love him, love him, you have never seen such blind devotion.
 They are also the people who refuse to wear masks."

 Bizarrely, says Brettkelly, the house prices in Oakland are "crazy high".
-She said the prospect of leaving their home of 20 years for good is not easy.
+She says the prospect of leaving their home of 20 years for good is not easy.

-Coldiron said he still hopes some positives will come from the two crises.
+Coldiron says he still hopes some positives will come from the two crises.